browserengineering/book/book/accessibility.md

 hard to style.
 That's because input elements often involve several separate pieces, like the path and button in a `file` input, the check box in a `checkbox` element, or the pop-up menu in a `select` drop-down.
-CSS isn't (yet) a good match for styling such "compound" elements, though "[pseudo-elements][pseudoelts]" such as `::backdrop` or `::file-selector-button` help.
+CSS isn't (yet) good at styling such "compound" elements, though "[pseudo-elements][pseudoelts]" such as `::backdrop` or `::file-selector-button` help.
 Plus, their default appearance should match operating system defaults, which might not match standard